Mail Server Configuration

 If you are having trouble with your email on our server, please follow these instructions.

 Webmail screenshotTo start, please use Internet Explorer, or other browser (not your email program yet), to: http://vcmail.net It is a good idea to bookmark (click on Favorites, Add) the address so it is easy for you to come back to it quickly.
 Any configuration changes you make will be made through the webmail interface.
 When you open up webmail, you'll see something like the screenshot at right.
 Enter your full email address and password.
-If you have saved the settings for the previous email program and are now getting an error message, erase the :8383 at the end of the address and try again.
-The new server doesn't use port 8383.

 Timezone screenshotIf this is the first time you've accessed your email account, you'll be prompted for Time Zone settings.
 Click on the drop down box and select (for most users) Pacific Time US & Canada.
 Otherwise you will enter into your standard webmail page.